quorten/quorten-blog1/_posts/2020-03-07-decouple-l293d-cheap-adc.md

 free.
 Where does the voltage sink come from?
 It comes from the built-in pull-down resistor, that's why you can get it to work with so little glue logic.

+A prime use in portable applications is, of course, a battery voltage indicator circuit.
+When the battery voltage runs low, you know you don't have much time left until your next recharge or battery replacement.